 The Medallion App

 I used the Medallion App to check in before my cruise.
-This time around I was able to fill out all the necessary information more easily (less operator error I think) to get into the “green” check in lane.
+I was able to fill out all the necessary information easily to get into the “green” check in lane.

-Once you are on board, you can use the app to schedule dinner reservations, order room service, order drinks to be delivered to your seat, track and find members in your cruising party and look at your bill.
+Once on board, I could use the app to schedule dinner reservations, order room service, order drinks to be delivered to my seat, track and find members in my cruising party and look at my bill.
 I did not chose to use any of these options though I saw many other cruisers taking advantage of them.